15 Companion Plants to Grow With Tulips This Season

 This groundcover with bright pink flowers pairs well with tulips as it has low growing requirements.

-Also known as ‘pinks’ due to their color palette and sheared petal edges, dianthus are repeat bloomers with a soft, bluish foliage that behaves like a groundcover.
+Also known as ‘pinks’ due to their color palette and sheared petal edges, dianthus are repeat bloomers with soft, bluish foliage that behaves like a groundcover.
 They pair nicely with tulips since these perennials have a low profile and similar growing requirements.

 Dianthus are beautiful in rock gardens and at the front of borders.
-They also grow well in containers, should you want to work them into an above ground arrangement that includes tulips and other spring flowering bulbs.
+They also grow well in containers, should you want to work them into an above-ground arrangement that includes tulips and other spring flowering bulbs.

 Sedum